dpercy/racket-mode/Reference.md

 The buffer becomes read-only until you exit this minor mode.
 However you may navigate the usual ways.
-When point is on a definition or usage, related items are highlighted and information is displayed in the status line.
+When point is on a definition or usage, related items are highlighted and information is displayed in the echo area.
 You may also use special commands to navigate among the definition and its usages.

 key             binding
 ---             -------

 .		racket-check-syntax-mode-goto-def
+h		racket-check-syntax-mode-help
 n		racket-check-syntax-mode-goto-next-use
 p		racket-check-syntax-mode-goto-prev-use
 q		racket-check-syntax-mode-quit